Voter caging: 2008 elections

-As noted earlier, the Republican Secretary of State in Michigan was found purging voters from voting rolls when voter ID cards were returned as undeliverable.
-In the court challenge, the federal judge ordered the state to reinstate the voters.
-The judge ruled that the state's actions were in violation of the NVRA.
-His decision noted that there was no way to prevent qualified voters from being disfranchised as their cards may be returned as undeliverable by postal error, clerical error, inadvertent routing within a multi-unit dwelling, or even simple misspelling or transposition of numbers in an address.

 In December 2007, Kansas Republican Chair Kris Kobach sent an email boasting that "to date, the Kansas GOP has identified and caged more voters in the last 11 months than the previous two years!"

 Republicans sent out fundraising mailers to voters in five Florida counties: Duval, Hillsborough, Collier, Miami-Dade and Escambia, with 'do not forward' on the letters.
 The mailers included inaccurate voter ID numbers and ostensibly confirmed with voters they were registered as Republican.
 The RNC declined to discuss the mailer with the St. Petersburg Times.
 A representative denied that the mailing had anything to do with caging.
 Two top Florida elections officials, both Republicans, faulted the Republican mailing, calling it "confusing" and "unfortunate" because of a potential to undermine voter confidence by making them question the accuracy of their registrations."
 Some officials expressed concern that the RNC would try to use a caging list derived from the mailers.